 LADY MACBETH

 Infirm of purpose!
-Give me the daggers: the sleeping and the dead Are but as pictures: 'tis the eye of childhood That fears a painted devil.
+(Slaps Macbeth) Give me the daggers: the sleeping and the dead Are but as pictures: (Macbeth gives Lady Macbeth the daggers) 'tis the eye of childhood That fears a painted devil.
 If he do bleed, I'll gild the faces of the grooms withal; For it must seem their guilt.

 Exit.
 Knocking within

+(off stage Lady Macbeth drops off daggers and bloodies her hands)

 MACBETH

 Whence is that knocking?
-How is't with me, when every noise appalls me?
-What hands are here? ha! they pluck out mine eyes.
-Will all great Neptune's ocean wash this blood Clean from my hand?
+(Confused, looks around searchingly) How is't with me, when every noise appalls me?
+(Looks at Hands) What hands are here? ha! they pluck out mine eyes.(He mimics plucking out his eyes) (To the Audience) Will all great Neptune's ocean wash this blood Clean from my hand?
 No, this my hand will rather The multitudinous seas in incarnadine, Making the green one red.

 Re-enter LADY MACBETH